SebastianUA/terraform/aws/examples/glue/README.md

 - `glue_registry_description` - (Optional) A description of the registry. (`default = null`)
 - `enable_glue_resource_policy` - Enable glue resource policy usage (`default = False`)
 - `glue_resource_policy` - (Required) The policy to be applied to the aws glue data catalog. (`default = null`)
+- `glue_resource_policy_enable_hybrid` - (Optional) Indicates that you are using both methods to grant cross-account.
+Valid values are TRUE and FALSE.
+Note the terraform will not perform drift detetction on this field as its not return on read. (`default = null`)
 - `enable_glue_schema` - Enable glue schema usage (`default = False`)
 - `glue_schema_name` - The Name of the schema. (`default = ""`)
 - `glue_schema_registry_arn` - The ARN of the Glue Registry to create the schema in. (`default = ""`)